jazzyjackson/MIXINTvNegative2/readme.markdown

 ## Why free?

-To give my regards to Linus and Stallman.

 Because all the technology its built on was given away for free, and because it's really not my idea and I'm not going to patent it and take credit.

 Third party software used by multi-interpreter includes:
 - CodeMirror, under MIT license by Marijn Haverbeke
 - ChatScript, under MIT license by Bruce Wilcox
+- git, under General Public License by many authors
+- the rest of GNU/Linux under General Public License

 ## License
 License is UIUC/NCSA: Do the thing!
 No restriction on commercial use, no warranty.
+Your derivative application shouldn't imply endorsement by me.

 Copyright (c) 2017 Colten Jackson